linz/topo-workflows/docs/infrastructure/components/fluentbit.md

 After choosing a new version to upgrade to (you want a bug fix or a new feature), modify the chart using CDK8s (`infra/charts/fluentbit.ts`).
 The Fluent Bit application version is stored in `appVersion` but this is only here for reference.
 The version to upgrade is the version of the corresponding Helm Chart delivered by `aws-for-fluent-bit` which is defined in `chartVersion`.
-For example, the current Fluent Bit version installed is `2.31.12.20231011` and we want to upgrade to `2.32`.
-We need to find a version of the Helm Chart that points to the `2.32` version of Fluent Bit.

 ## Troubleshooting